Poly and jolly for the holidays

 "Oh, was I ever dreading the holidays," she says of her holiday experience while dating two women a few years back.
 "First off, my parents are not thrilled about my being gay... so one girlfriend is awkward, I couldn't imagine them knowing about two...."

-If you live in a multipartner home, are you affected by people who don't know how to address their Christmas cards and letters to you all?
-(Or who pointedly choose not to?)
-Some people are as is being discussed right now on LiveJournal.
+● If you live in a multipartner home, are you affected by people who don't know how to address their cards and letters to all of you?
+(Or who pointedly refuse to?)
+Some people are — as was discussed on LiveJournal.
 Posts tehuti:

 I am one part of a quad.
 We're about as out as you can get without tattoos or neon signs. :-) Some cards have come addressed to all four of us, some only to the legally married couple, one even came specifically to only one of us.
 In at least one case, a card sent to just the married couple was from people who know better.
 These cards are actually quite useful.
 We're getting a really good idea of which of our family and friends "get it" and which ones don't.
 Mostly, it's family that's the problem.

-Here is Mistress Matisse, a high-end professional dominatrix, member of a longterm poly vee, and columnist for Dan Savage's alternative newspaper in Seattle with a thoughtful piece on bringing her partners home to her relatives' traditional gatherings in Georgia: Bringing Poly Home:
+● Here's Mistress Matisse — a high-end professional dominatrix, member of a longterm poly vee, and columnist for Dan Savage's alternative newspaper in Seattle — with a thoughtful piece on bringing her partners home to her relatives' traditional gatherings in Georgia: Bringing Poly Home:

 ...I suspect that having me show up with Monk instead of Max is going to be challenging to my kin.